How to add extra information with a Confluence pop-up dialog

 - Click where you’d like the trigger for the pop-up to appear.
 Start typing /pop up and select the ‘Pop-up Dialog’ macro.

-4. This will bring up the Pop-up Dialog editor.
+4. This will bring up the editor window.
 Here, you can customise your dialog:

 - Add a title to your pop-up dialog